 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Diego Garcia are -7.313 deg latitude, 72.411 deg longitude, and 0 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Diego Garcia are -7.313 deg latitude, 72.411 deg longitude, and 0 ft elevation.

-The topography within 2 miles of Diego Garcia is essentially flat, with a maximum elevation change of 95 feet, and an average elevation above sea level of 3 feet.
-Within 10 miles contains only modest variations in elevation (105 feet).
+The topography within 2 miles of Diego Garcia is essentially flat, with a maximum elevation change of 95 feet and an average elevation above sea level of 3 feet.
+Within 10 miles is essentially flat (105 feet).
 Within 50 miles also contains only modest variations in elevation (105 feet).